middlebury/college-handbook/content/iv-policies-for-the-institute/a-academic-policies/a-3-academic-programs.md

 ---
 slug: /pages/iv-policies-for-the-institute/a-academic-policies/a-3-academic-programs
 title: A.3.
 Degree and Certificate Programs
-date: 2021-05-01
+date: 09/19/2025
 ---
-The Middlebury Institute awards Master of Arts (MA), Master of Public Administration (MPA), and joint degrees in the following areas of study:
+The Middlebury Institute awards Master of Arts (MA), Master of Public Administration (MPA), Master of Science (MS) and joint degrees in the following areas of study:

+**In-Person Degree Programs**

-**Master of Arts (MA)/Master of Public Administration (MPA)**
+Master of Arts (MA)/Master of Public Administration (MPA) (for students admitted fall 2024 or earlier)

 MA in Conference Interpretation (MACI)

 MA in Environmental Policy and Management (MAEPM)

+MA in Global Governance and Policy (MAGGP)

 MA in International Policy and Development (MAIPD)

-MA in International Trade (MAIT)
+MA in International Trade (MAIT) (for students admitted fall 2024 or earlier)

+MA in Interpretation for Diplomats and Executives (MAIDE)

 MA in Nonproliferation and Terrorism Studies (MANPTS)

+MA in Threat Intelligence (MATHIN)

-MPA in Social Change (MPA)
+MPA in Social Change (MPA) (for students admitted fall 2024 or earlier)

-MA in Teaching a Foreign Language (MATFL)
+MA in Teaching a Foreign Language (MATFL) (for students admitted fall 2024 or earlier)

-MA in Teaching English to Speakers of Other Languages (MATESOL)

 MA in Translation (MAT)